phillipsar2/aspen_snakemake/README.md

 * Sort, add read groups, and deduplicate BAM files with samtools and GATK.
 * Assess mapping quality with qualimap's bamqc
 * Assess the DNA damage AdDeam
-* Likely need to merge bam files from multiple sequencing runs of the same genotype
+* As some genotypes were sequenced mutliple times, BAM files from multiple high-quality runs were merged with `samtools merge` and processed as described above

 3. Extracting plastid genome reads
 * Reads were independently mapped to a P. tremuloides chloroplast genome (MW376839.1) using bwa-mem2